Skip to main content

 The EPOS Platform

 You should see the main interface for browsing and searching for geospatial services.
-The sample metadata will appear on the top-left side of the interface.
+The example metadata will appear on the top-left side of the interface.

 Next Steps